kdkasad/typst-homework-template/manual.typ

 quite easy to split up multi-part problems into separate source files.

-Use the `parts()` function to typeset multiple parts.
+Use the `parts()` function to typeset multiple parts in the solution.

-Sample markup:
+See @parts-function.

 #example(
 ```typ